CENG502-Projects/CENG502-Spring2022/Project_Akgul-Celtik/Readme.md

 # 4. Conclusion

 <!--- @TODO: Discuss the paper in relation to the results in the paper and your results. --->
+The paper proposes a new approach for both human pose estimation and tracking.
+The model tries to combine GNN and CNN models in order to achieve more consistent results.
+The GNN part is used to model the temporal dynamics of the human poses while also capturing the missed poses.
+When combining GNN with the human pose estimation model, it surpasses the performances of state-of-the-art models in PoseTrack 2017 and 2018 datasets

 # 5. References